vhlongon/randomuser/README.md

 to get a coverage.
 See the result report under `coverage/`

-To run the e2e tests run:
+Run for the e2e tests:

 ```bash
 pnpm test:e2e
 ```

-to run in ui mode
+or run in ui mode

 ```bash
 pnpm test:e2e --ui